sophia14324/100days-of-code/README.md

-# 100 days of code
+# Python Projects

-This repository is dedicated to the "100 Days of Code" challenge in Python.
+This repository is dedicated to the coding challenges in Python.